-Seven CEOs of tech companies start what became the Computer & Communications Industry Association to advocate for tech and competition policy in Washington DC.
+Seven tech company CEOs start what becomes the Computer & Communications Industry Association to advocate for tech and competition policy in Washington DC.

-CCIA gained open records in DOJ’s IBM case and submitted white paper on IBM’s anti-competitive actions with its mainframes.
-DOJ’s enforcement of the IBM divestiture plan enabled the rise of the software industry and Silicon Valley.
+CCIA gains open records in DOJ’s IBM case and submits a white paper on IBM’s anti-competitive actions with its mainframes.
+DOJ’s enforcement of the IBM divestiture plan enables the rise of the software industry and Silicon Valley.

-CCIA moved from California to Washington DC to represent its member companies.
+CCIA moves from California to Washington DC to represent its member companies.

-Congress relaxed some ERISA rules freeing more investment in tech companies in pension plans and other funds.
+Congress relaxes some ERISA rules, freeing more investment in tech companies and in pension plans and other funds.
 CCIA lobbied for this change.

-CCIA and Congressman Jack Kemp work together toward for economic Recovery Act, which enabled more venture capital investment.
+CCIA and Congressman Jack Kemp work together toward passing the Economic Recovery Tax Act, which enables more venture capital investment.

-CCIA played a leading role in FCC’s Computer II Inquiry which led to the agency requiring telecom carriers’ networks to be opened and made available to services like computer networks.
+CCIA plays a leading role in the FCC’s Computer II Inquiry, which leads to the agency requiring telecom carriers’ networks to be opened and made available to services like computer networks.

-Tech industry cheered AT&T breakup, welcomed results of competitive phone market that led to fax machines, mobile phones and growth of internet.
+Tech industry cheers the breakup of AT&T and welcomes the resulting competitive phone market that leads to fax machines, mobile phones and internet growth.

-House Speaker Tip O’Neill spoke to members at CCIA’s annual Washington Caucus.
+House Speaker Tip O’Neill speaks to members at CCIA’s annual Washington Caucus.

-CCIA organized meeting of top 20 tech companies to gain agreement on Open Standards Initiative.
+CCIA organizes a meeting of the top 20 tech companies to gain agreement on the Open Standards Initiative.

-GATT successfully updated with better IP, services provisions; CCIA continued advocacy on trade with the next goal: sensible export controls.
+GATT is successfully updated with better IP and services provisions.
+CCIA continues advocacy on trade with the next goal: sensible export controls.

-CCIA filed amicus court brief in Sega v.
-Accolade which held that reverse engineering was fair use when it was the only way to achieve interoperability.
+CCIA files an amicus court brief in Sega v.
+Accolade, which holds that reverse engineering is fair use when it is the only way to achieve interoperability.

-President Clinton signed the 1996 Telecommunications Act.
+President Clinton signs the 1996 Telecommunications Act.
 CCIA had lobbied for updates including rules designed to create local network competition.